catze-labs/aptoplay-web/public/docs/8-mintToSystemWallet.md

 _Don't expose your real product purpose wallet._

+This example use AptoPlay system wallet address.
+If your production environment, please follow downward instruction with real data.

 ## Pre-Requirements

 Aptos Wallet : You should make a Aptos chain wallet use `Martian` or `Petra` chrome extension.